 Strengthen your network security.

 By sub-networking, you can restrict access and prevent breaches within the local system.
-However, in order to stop electronic protected health information (ePHI) theft from the outside, you need an advanced network security stance (as provided through a SOC 1 and SOC 2 audited datacenter from a HIPAA hosting company).
+However, in order to stop electronic protected health information (ePHI) theft from the outside, you need an advanced network security stance (as provided through a SOC 1 and SOC 2 audited datacenter from a HIPAA hosting).

 When an outside entity is specifically targeting your organization, they will typically start out through tests as authorized users.
 When you have advanced network security implemented, your ecosystem is able to comprehend when attackers are preparing themselves to strike.